 Boolean searches allow you to combine words and phrases using the words AND, OR, NOT (known as Boolean operators) to limit, broaden, or define your search.
 A good researcher should know how to do a Boolean Search.

-In addition to the above Boolean illustration, the video below is also helpful.
+In addition to the above Boolean illustration, the videos below are also helpful.

-Research background material.
-Engage in preliminary research and reading to give you the necessary background knowledge of your subject and to make sure you have narrowed and focused your topic.
+Engage in preliminary research and reading to gain the necessary knowledge of your subject in general and ideas on how to narrower and focus your topic.
 Read until you know enough about your subject to have informed opinions.
 How much reading you need to do will depend upon the complexity of the topic and your prior knowledge of the subject matter.
 You might want to begin with general sources: encyclopedias, dictionaries, text books, and subject reference works.

 Using Wikipedia to gain background information on your topic?
 Read about Wikipedia, its strength and weaknesses.
 Remember, Wikipedia is not considered to be a reliable source as not everything in Wikipedia is accurate, comprehensive, or unbiased.